hiblaphp/event-loop/README.md

 ```

 **Fibers are not inherently asynchronous.** A Fiber on its own is still
-synchronous — `start()` and `resume()` are blocking calls that run the fiber to
+synchronous. `start()` and `resume()` are blocking calls that run the fiber to
 its next suspend point before returning.
 Two fibers do not run concurrently by
 themselves.
 Without a scheduler deciding when to start and resume each one, a
 fiber that blocks on I/O simply blocks the entire thread:
 ```
-Without a scheduler — fibers block just like plain functions:
+Without a scheduler, fibers block just like plain functions:

 Fiber A: fread()  ← blocks here, nothing else runs Fiber B:          ← never gets a turn until A unblocks